Intro-To-Embedded-Systems-RU09342/lab-2-blink-led-johnsm66/Off_Board Blink/README.md

 # Off Board Blink
 The code for off board blink is very similar to that of multiple blink.
 The difference is that instead of the ouput pins being the onboard LEDs, the output pins are set to ones on the G2553 chip.
-Off board blink is specific to
+Do to the removable chip, Off board blink is specific to
 * MSP430G2553
-This is because the G2 has a detachabel chip that can be programed and placed on an external board.

 ## Connections to chip
 - Power to VCC pin